Destroyerrrocket/doomseeker-unofficial/tools/updateinstaller/README.md

   The server receives a request for an update from client version X and in response, computes an update from version X to the current version Y, possibly caching that information for future use.
-The client then receives the delta file_list.xml file and downloads only the listed packages.
+The client then receives the delta .xml script file and downloads only the listed packages.

   Applications such as Chrome and Firefox use a mixture of the above methods.

  * Client-computed Delta Updates
-  The client downloads the file_list.xml file for the latest version and computes a delta update file locally.
+  The client downloads the .xml script file for the latest version and computes a delta update file locally.
 It then downloads only the required packages and invokes the updater, which installs only the changed or updated files from those packages.